jareksedy/WebOSClient/README.md

 [![Cocoapods Compatible](https://img.shields.io/badge/cocoapods-Compatible-brightgreen.svg)](https://cocoapods.org/pods/SVGView)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-WebOSClient is a Swift library designed to facilitate communication with Smart TVs running WebOS (like LG TVs).
-It provides a convenient way to connect to a TV, send commands, and handle various TV-related functionalities.
+WebOSClient is a Swift library designed to facilitate communication with Smart TVs running WebOS, such as LG TVs.
+It provides a convenient interface to connect to the TV, send commands, and manage various TV functionalities.

-To use this package, both the client device and the LG Smart TV must be connected to the same Wi-Fi network.
+To use this package, ensure that both the client device and the LG Smart TV are connected to the same Wi-Fi network.

 __Manual IP Entry:__ You will need to manually enter the IP address of the LG Smart TV for this package to operate.
 To automatically discover devices on LAN, consider using the [SSDPClient package](https://github.com/pierrickrouxel/SSDPClient) package or a similar tool.